kafka, headers, metadata, distributed-tracing, stream-processing

 Key takeaways:

-• Headers are optional key-value pairs that travel with Kafka records
+• Headers are optional key-value pairs that travel with Kafka records, fully supported in Kafka 4.x

-• Keep headers small and establish naming conventions
+• Keep headers small (< 1KB) and establish consistent naming conventions

 When used thoughtfully, headers enhance observability, enable sophisticated routing patterns, and maintain clean separation between business data and operational metadata in your streaming architectures.